smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

 * Amazon Simple Workflow Service has an ``arnNamespace`` of ``swf`` and an event source of ``swf.amazonaws.com``.

-This convention has some exceptions.
+This value SHOULD follow the convention of ``{arnNamespace}.amazonaws.com``, but there are some exceptions.
 For example, the event source for Amazon CloudWatch is ``monitoring.amazonaws.com``.
 Such services will need to explicitly configure the ``cloudTrailEventSource`` setting.